shirleyxueli41/Survey-data-imputation/README.md

     --output example_survey_data_imputed.csv \
     --device cpu:0
 ```
+> [!NOTE]
-Note: The model learn from the dataset and then be applied back to the dataset.
+> The model learn from the dataset and then be applied back to the dataset.
 That's how autoencoder works.
 This will not cause overfitting.

 From Wikipedia: An autoencoder is a type of artificial neural network used to learn efficient codings of unlabeled data (unsupervised learning).
 An autoencoder learns two functions: an encoding function that transforms the input data, and a decoding function that recreates the input data from the encoded representation.